Semi-local string comparison: algorithmic techniques and applications

-\begin{example} \figref{f-score} shows the unit-anti-Monge property of matrix $H_{a,b}$ by a coloured grid pattern, where the red (respectively, blue) lines separate matrix elements that differ by $1$ (respectively, by $0$).
-The nonzeros of the semi-local seaweed matrix $P_{a,b}$ over $\ang{-8:13 \mid 0:8+13}$ are shown by green bullets.
+\begin{example} \figref{f-score} shows the unit-anti-Monge property of matrix $\rH_{a,b}$ by the coloured grid pattern: red (respectively, blue) lines separate matrix elements that differ by $1$ (respectively, by $0$).
+The nonzeros of the semi-local seaweed matrix $\rP_{a,b}$ over $\ang{-8:13 \mid 0:8+13}$ are shown by green bullets.